-We have no experience in the sale, marketing or distribution of therapeutic products.
-To achieve commercial success for any approved product, we must either build a sales and marketing organization or outsource these functions to third parties.
-Subject to approval by the applicable regulatory authorities, we intend to market and sell MM-398 in the United States, while we expect that Baxalta and PharmaEngine will market and sell MM-398 in the rest of the world.
+ONIVYDE is the first product that we are commercializing.
+We have no prior experience in the sale, marketing or distribution of therapeutic products.
+To achieve commercial success for any approved product, we must either build a field organization or outsource this function to third parties.
+We have established an organization to educate healthcare professionals on ONIVYDE in the United States.
+We expect that Baxalta and PharmaEngine will market and sell ONIVYDE in the rest of the world in the jurisdictions in which they receive marketing approval.
 Our commercialization plans for our other therapeutic candidates will depend in part on any future collaborations into which we may enter.